 Form I-485 is an essential document to submit for the green card application process.
-Form I-485 is officially called the "Adjustment of Status Application".
+Its official name is the Adjustment of Status Application.
 You can submit Form I-485 if you are eligible for a green card and entered the United States on a valid nonimmigrant visa.
 Filing Form I-485 allows you to register lawful permanent residence.
 In this article, we explain how Form I-485 factors in the green card application process, who can use the form, and who is not qualified to.
 You will learn what the Form I-485 filing fees are, how long the processing timeframe is for Form I-485, and the required documents to submit with the form.

-Form I-485 is officially called the “Adjustment of Status Application” and is the official green card application.
+Form I-485's official name is the Adjustment of Status Application.
+It is the official green card application.
 Certain immigrants who are in the United States, including special immigrants like asylees, can submit an adjustment of status application to change their immigration status to a green card.

-Green card applicants who aren’t present in the United States can file Form I-485 from their home country through the “consular process”.
+Green card applicants who aren’t present in the United States can file Form I-485 from their home country through the “consular process.”
 You’ll need to work with your local U.S. embassy or consulate to apply from outside the United States.
 The Department of Homeland Security (DHS) has a directory of U.S. embassies and consulates around the world.

 According to the Immigration and Nationality Act (INA), only certain immigrants qualify to change their nonimmigrant status and register permanent residence with Form I-485.
 To apply for a green card, you must be eligible.
 USCIS’s green card eligibility categories can be family-based, humanitarian, or employment-based.